Crop insurance: important dates, resources and tax impacts

 In order to be eligible for a prevented planting payment, the area that was prevented from being planted must be at least the lesser of 20 acres or 20 percent of the insurable crop acres in the unit.
 The acreage that was prevented from being planted does not need to be contiguous.

 The prevented planting guarantee for soybeans is 60 percent and for corn is 55 percent of the production guarantee for timely planted acreage (higher payment guarantees are available if purchased by sales closing date, subject to certain provisions).
-You can find the percentages for other crops on the RMA website at Prevented Planting Factor Changes for 2018.
+You can find more information on the RMA website.

 For both yield and revenue protection, prevented planting payments are based upon projected price.
 There is no prevented planting coverage for Group Risk Plan, Group Risk Income Protection or for policies insured at the Catastrophic Risk Protection coverage level.